damies13/rfswarm/Doc/Preparing_for_perf.md

 Quiet Keyword
     No Operation

+Match Keyword
+    [Documentation]    ${TEST NAME}
+    No Operation

 ```

 #### No Operation
 Would not have a timing measured by default because this keyword belongs to the builtin which is one of the default [excludeed libraries](./rfswarm_agent_py.md#exclude-libraries)

 #### Example Keyword
-Would have a timing measured by default, this will be reported in the GUI/Server as "TC01 My Example Keyword" along with the time taken to perform the step No Operation
+Would have a timing measured by default, this would be reported in the GUI/Server as "TC01 My Example Keyword" along with the time taken to perform the step No Operation

 #### Quiet Keyword
 Would not have a timing measured, because it has no [Documentation], however it will still get executed wherever it is called.

+#### Match Keyword
+Would have a timing measured by default, this would be reported in the GUI/Server as "Match Keyword" because the variable ${TEST NAME} gets evaluated by robot framework before being passed to rfswarm via the listener.

 ### Browser